Crystal Bickford, Ph.D., MA

 What values are most important to you in your work and personal life?

-The values most important to me in both my work and personal life include mentorship—investing deeply in the next generation of scholars—adaptability, to adjust my teaching to meet the diverse needs of students, integrity in maintaining academic honesty and ethical leadership, service in supporting students holistically, and connection through building professional networks and personal trust.
+The values most important to me in both my work and personal life include mentorship—investing deeply in the next generation of scholars—adaptability, adjusting my teaching to meet the diverse and changing needs of students, service in supporting students holistically, and connection through building professional networks and personal trust.
+Outside of academia, I also prioritize joy and grounding, primarily through time in nature, kayaking, traveling, new friendships, and spending time with my pets: Pecan and Cashew, my cats, and Fliclá, my American Cocker Spaniel.

 Locations